 Seriously, I was in no mood to spend hours min-maxing a character.
 I had a concept in mind (a cocky guy with too many titles), and simply set about making it.

-Anyone who has followed us for long has probably picked up on the fact that I love story in games.
+Anyone who has followed us for long has probably picked up on the fact that I love story.
 I love telling them, and playing through them.
 I do a lot of thinking about how to make our stories better.

-I was recently reminded, however, of a wholly different aspect of role playing games.
+I was recently reminded, however, of a wholly different aspect of role playing games (such as Online Automaty Zdarma).
 It doesn’t have anything to do with story, or really even mechanics.
 While it might not be quite as important to a game as those, it sure adds to the fun.
 What I’m talking about here is pure, unadulterated chance.

 This continues an earlier post on a town I used in a previous game.
 Last week’s was an overview of the town of Lord’s Spring, and the surrounding area.
 This one will cover the characters who inhabit them.
 As it turns out, the list ended up being far too large, so I’m splitting it up into two posts.
 The following is part one.
 Unless otherwise noted, the character is Human.